 CAC filed a friend-of-the-court brief in the Seventh Circuit on behalf of members of Congress in support of Chicago.
-In our brief, we explain that in establishing the Byrne JAG grant program, Congress neither imposed the challenged conditions on grant recipients, nor authorized the Attorney General to impose them.
+In our brief, we explained that in establishing the Byrne JAG grant program, Congress neither imposed the challenged conditions on grant recipients, nor authorized the Attorney General to impose them.
 Congress designed the program as a formula grant to ensure that states and localities would have maximum flexibility in determining how to best improve public safety in their respective jurisdictions.
-The Attorney General’s coercive conditions are not only at odds with this flexibility but also undermine public safety in cities like Chicago by decreasing trust and cooperation between the police force and crime victims and witnesses in many neighborhoods.
-Moreover, as we explain, the statute on which the Attorney General principally relies does not concern either the Byrne JAG program or the Attorney General and thus provides no support for what he is attempting to do here.
-Finally, we argue that the Attorney General’s attempt to administratively write into law new grant conditions runs afoul of fundamental constitutional principles.
+The Attorney General’s coercive conditions were not only at odds with this flexibility but also undermined public safety in cities like Chicago by decreasing trust and cooperation between the police force and crime victims and witnesses in many neighborhoods.
+Moreover, as we explained, the statute on which the Attorney General principally relied did not concern either the Byrne JAG program or the Attorney General and thus provided no support for what he was attempting to do.
+Finally, we argued that the Attorney General’s attempt to administratively write into law new grant conditions ran afoul of fundamental constitutional principles.
 The Framers recognized the dangers of concentrated power in the hands of a single government branch, and thus gave the authority to impose conditions on the receipt of federal financial assistance to Congress.
-The Attorney General’s coercive actions cannot be squared with the constitutional separation-of-powers principles or the Framers’ decision to give Congress the power of the purse.
+The Attorney General’s coercive actions could not be squared with the constitutional separation-of-powers principles or the Framers’ decision to give Congress the power of the purse.

 January 4, 2018